fogfish/golem/doc/combinator.md

 2. The type trait T declares computational laws and operational intent.
 T is declared using a common interface for an arbitrary set of individually specified types.
 3. The instance of type trait T is declared for any concrete type by implementing declared interface for T. Golang's [structural type system](https://en.wikipedia.org/wiki/Structural_type_system) empowers different unrelated types with type specific implementations.
 It makes the approach flexible for pure functional combinator libraries and easy ad-hoc type extensions.

 The type trait pattern looks similar to type class.
-The computer science has defined "the type class is construct that supports ad hoc polymorphism.
+The computer science has defined the type class as a construct "that supports ad hoc polymorphism.
 This is achieved by adding constraints to type variables in parametrically polymorphic types.
 Such a constraint typically involves a type class T and a type variable a, and means that a can only be instantiated to a type whose members support the overloaded operations associated with T.".
-However, Golang type system is  strictly less powerful than type classes, they are "a kind of zeroth-order type class", while concepts around type classes are often associated with higher-kinded polymorphism.
+However, Golang type system is strictly less powerful and do not support type classes, it only support "a kind of zeroth-order type class", while concepts around type classes are often associated with higher-kinded polymorphism.
 The type trait abstraction as it is defined here provides better composability that Golang interface but less powerful in comparison with Haskell's type classes.

-## Sub-typing pattern
+## Sub-typing

 A **Sub-typing** pattern (or inclusion polymorphism) creates a new type trait from existing one.
 Sub-typing is a classical polymorphism used in object-oriented programming, sub-typing is roughly comparable with Golang embedding.
 The purpose of sub-typing is enhance the interface of existing trait with declaration of new behavior.
 For example the class of totally ordered types `Ord` is a sub-type of `Eq`.